Opthimo/C-From-scanf-to-fscanf/README.md

 1. What is the difference between `scanf` and `fscanf`, and when would you use each?

+scanf reads from the stio stream, fscanf from a file stream

 2. How does `fscanf` generalize the behavior of `scanf`?

 3. Why is it important to open files in the correct mode (`"r"`, `"w"`, etc.)?

 4. What happens if the format string in `fscanf` doesn’t match the file contents?